By Jason Kronemeyer — Community Technologist & Co‑Founder, EUPConnect Collaborative

 Teaching the System 🧠

 Walsh taught every player not just what to do, but why.
-In our work, that meant educating communities about fiber optics, funding mechanisms, and digital equity.
-We used data storytelling—through studies with the Quello Center and Merit Network—to make the invisible visible.
+In our work, that meant educating communities about broadband infrastructure, funding mechanisms, and digital equity.
+We used storytelling with data through studies with the MSU Quello Center and Merit Network - to make the invisible, visible.

 “The culture precedes positive results.
 It doesn’t get tacked on as an afterthought.” — Bill Walsh